TransactionSoftwareGmbH/transbase-examples/transbase-spring-boot-jpa/README.md

 ### Requirements

-You need a running transbase database for this example (//localhost:2024/cashbook), which can be started with the included docker-compose script:
+You need a running transbase database for this example (//localhost:2024/cashbook) with user `tbadmin` and password `transbase`.
+Transbase can be started with the included docker-compose script:

 `docker-compose up`

-and create a new cashbook database with
+then create a new cashbook database with

 - `docker exec -it transbase tbi`
 - `connect //localhost:2024/admin tbadmin transbase`